Public Repository¶

 In your Gradle project, create (or edit if already exists) a gradle.properties file and add these contents.
 You can also move this file outside your project, into user home/.gradle directory.

 After applying these settings, you can add Chemaxon modules as dependencies.
+For example:

 Quickstart Projects¶